 - Location of the stones within your urinary system

 If you have any questions regarding lithotripsy, or if you think it may right fit for you, our team of professionals are available to answer any questions to help you make an informed decision.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.